randall-coding/prometheus-acorn/tutorial.md

 ![metric_select](https://github.com/randall-coding/prometheus-acorn/assets/39175191/7c4dddcd-d246-4d64-9bd7-a92eec1e07e1)

-Select Label Filters from the drop down and fill in any other graph options you like.
-Then click "Run Query".
-This will show a preview of the graph.
+Select "Label filters" from the drop down and fill in any other graph options you like.

+Now click "Run Query" to show a preview of the graph.

 ![graph_preview](https://github.com/randall-coding/prometheus-acorn/assets/39175191/770a44f0-8571-4e90-bc81-88cf21db8cd7)

 If you like the graph click the "Add To Dashboard" button and you're done.